baileyraven03/baileyraven03/README.md

 ### Aerospace & Software

 An undergraduate MEng Aerosapce Engineering student @ The University of Sheffield (South Yorkshire, UK), with a specialisation in avionic systems.
-I have an desire to develop my software skills both for 'work' and for personal use, hense this profile.
+I have a desire to develop my software skills both for 'work' and for personal use, hense this profile.
 I use MatLab (w/ Simulink) & C regularly as apart of my systems and electrical engineering, so there may be scripts here.
 These could include:
---> Strucural Analysis of Airframes
 --> Power Circuit Design and Analysis
 --> Signal Processing and Visualisation
 --> Control System Design